 When you meet him in person, Steve Evans is a little like Clark Kent or Peter Parker.
 Intelligent.
 Mild-mannered.
 Unassuming.
 A reporter.
 You probably wouldn't notice him in a crowd.
 But, spend any amount of time with him and the facade quickly unravels.

 I met Steve sixteen years ago in Africa on a family 'vacation' (my family, not his).
 We were on a two week outreach trip with a bunch of South Africans, or Afrikaaners, to some villages in Mozambique.
 Steve was one of the only Americans besides us, and he and my parents hit it off right away.
 They've been friends ever since, and for the past decade co-conspirators in teaching the world the value of storytelling in communicating more effectively with oral, non-literate cultures.

 Steve is a cultural researcher, communications specialist, and world-class photographer.
 He has posted over 2,500 photos to Flickr, each one better than the last.
-He travels extensively and is currently based out of Johannesburg, South Africa.
+He travels extensively and (as of April, 2018) is currently based out of Kinshasa, in the Democratic Republic of Congo in Central Africa.
 I interviewed him over Facebook, and he told me after spending three hours answering my questions he hit the wrong key and lost it all.
 Fortunately he was willing to start over.

 I'm going to start with a killer.
 As simply as possible, how would you state your personal mission or vision in life?